 "Sometimes he thought he would never find the right place," said Clark senior curator Richard Rand, who has talked with Li about his three trips along the Loess Plateau.

 Some times a building had changed or vanished, Rand said; sometimes a city had grown up around it.
-Sometimes Li could only measure where a Clark might have stood by the
+Sometimes Li could only measure where a Clark might have stood by the curve of the hills on the horizon.

 What: Dr. Lillian Lan-ying Tseng speaks on 'Ancient Chinese Objects in a Global Context'